-- Series Five-A issued April 1999 in the amount of \$1,440,000.
+- ➤ Series Five-A issued April 1999 in the amount of \$1,440,000.
 The proceeds were used for an energy retrofit project including lighting upgrades, variable frequency drives, a new chiller, variable air volume system and steam system upgrades. - Series Five-P1 issued March 2003 in the amount of \$4,250,000 and Five-P2 issued March 2003 in the amount of \$7,230,000.
-The proceeds were used for capital improvements to existing campus facilities, for the construction of a 45,000 square foot library and information technology center, for the acquisition of 4.7 acres of adjacent property, and for the refinancing of prior loans. - Series Six-Q issued October 2007 in the amount of \$18,155,000.
+The proceeds were used for capital improvements to existing campus facilities, for the construction of a 45,000 square foot library and information technology center, for the acquisition of 4.7 acres of adjacent property, and for the refinancing of prior loans. - ➤ Series Six-Q issued October 2007 in the amount of \$18,155,000.
 The proceeds were used to construct a 300-bed residence hall.

-GUSTAVUS ADOLPHUS COLLEGE is a residential, fouryear, liberal arts college founded in 1862 by Swedish Lutheran immigrants.
+GUSTAVUS ADOLPHUS COLLEGE is a residential, liberal arts college founded in 1862 and is affiliated with the Evangelical Lutheran Church in America.
 It is located on 340 acres in St. Peter, Minnesota, which is approximately an hour's drive south of the Twin Cities.
-The College offers a bachelor of arts degree in over 70 major areas of study in 24 academic departments.
+The College offers a bachelor of arts degree in 64 major areas of study in 24 academic departments.

-- Series Five-X issued October 2004 in the amount of \$16,550,000.
-The proceeds were used to construct a 200-bed apartment-style residence facility, to renovate the College's Old Main building, and to install fire sprinkler systems in its existing residence halls. - Series Seven-B issued August 2010 in the amount of \$41,680,000.
-These revenue bonds were issued for the construction of a new academic building for the social sciences, for improvements to define the west mall area on campus, and to refinance the outstanding portion of the Series Four-X Bonds.
+- > Series Five-X issued October 2004 in the amount of \$16,550,000.
+The proceeds were used to construct a 200-bed apartment-style residence facility, to renovate the College's Old Main building, and to install fire sprinkler systems in its existing residence halls. - > Series Seven-B issued August 2010 in the amount of \$41,680,000.
+These revenue bonds were issued for the construction of a new academic building for the social sciences, for improvements to define the west mall area on campus, and to refinance the Series Four-X Bonds.

 HAMLINE UNIVERSITY was founded in 1854 and is affiliated with the United Methodist Church.
 The University consists of five schools: the College of Liberal Arts, the School of Business, the School of Education, the School of Law, and the Graduate School of Liberal Studies.
-The main campus is located in St. Paul, but the University also offers graduate programs and courses in management, education and liberal studies at the University's Minneapolis Center.
+The main campus is located in St. Paul, but the University also offers graduate programs at the University's Minneapolis Center.

 - Series Six-E1 issued June 2005 in the amount of \$9,580,000.
 The proceeds were used to refinance a portion of the outstanding Series Four-I Bonds. - Series Six-E2 issued June 2005 in the amount of \$8,580,000.
 The proceeds were used to finance improvements to various buildings on the campus, refinance an outstanding commercial note, and acquire and renovate a building in St. Paul for use as an events center and University President's residence. - Series Six-E3 issued August 2006 in the amount of \$2,195,000.
-The proceeds were used to refinance the outstanding portion of the Series Four-I Bonds. - Series Seven-E issued June 2010 in the amount of \$14,890,000.
-The proceeds were used to refinance the outstanding portion of the Series Five-B Bonds and also to refinance the outstanding portion of a bank line of credit that had been used for various capital improvements for the University. - Series Seven-K1 issued March 2011 in the amount of \$8,810,000 and Series Seven-K2 issued March 2011 in the amount of \$18,330,000.
-These revenue bonds were issued to finance the construction of a new University Center and related parking facilities for the St. Paul campus. - Series Seven-L issued February 2011 in the amount of \$8,000,000.
+The proceeds were used to refinance the Series Four-I Bonds. - Series Seven-E issued June 2010 in the amount of \$14,890,000.
+The proceeds were used to refinance the Series Five-B Bonds and also to refinance a bank line of credit that had been used for various capital improvements for the University. - Series Seven-K1 issued March 2011 in the amount of \$8,810,000 and Series Seven-K2 issued March 2011 in the amount of \$18,330,000.
+These revenue Bonds were issued to finance the construction of a new University Center and related parking facilities for the St. Paul campus. - Series Seven-L issued February 2011 in the amount of \$8,000,000.
 This revenue note was issued as additional financing for the construction of a new University Center and related parking facilities for the St. Paul campus